- Jonathan Taylor, Online Safety and Social Media Consultant / Former Covert Internet Investigator, Metropolitan Police

 - Holly Gordon, Development and Impact Manager for Protect and Respect Programme, NSPCC

 - Dana Braithwaite, Trustee & Co-Founder, StopSo UK

 - Senior Representative, Internet Watch Foundation

-The UK Council for Internet Safety has recent released new guidance for managers and practitioners working alongside children, and a new white paper on online child sexual abuse is expected in the next couple of months.
-With young people accessing the internet through a variety of platforms from such a young age, how can organisations across the public sector ensure that children are being protected from sexual exploitation and online grooming both inside and outside of the home?
+This April the Department for Digital, Culture, Media and Sport and the Home Office came together to publish an Online Harms White Paper which seeks to protect internet users from harmful and abusive behaviour on the internet.
+Meanwhile, the UK Council for Internet Safety has recent released new guidance for managers and practitioners working alongside children.
+With young people accessing the internet through a variety of platforms from such a young age, and the Government prioritising the regulation of online behaviour, how can organisations across the public sector ensure that children are being protected from sexual exploitation and online grooming both inside and outside of the home?